Bruschetta al Pomodoro (Bruschetta with Tomatoes) – juicy vine ripened tomatoes, Italian parsley, and freshly shaved parmesan reggiano on ciabatta.

-There is a simple recipe attached to the back of this bruschetta al pomodoro seasoning which sounded really good.
+There is a simple recipe attached to the back of this Bruschetta al Pomodoro seasoning which sounded really good.
 I quickly went to the store for some ciabatta, juicy vine ripened tomatoes, a wedge of parmesan reggiano, and a bunch of Italian parsley.
-Although the latter two were not specified in the recipe, I thought it would be really pretty to add some additional color and texture to the bruschetta, not to mention flavor.
+Although the latter two were not specified in the recipe, I thought it would be really pretty to add some additional color, flavor, and texture to the bruschetta.

 I was really happy with the way the bruschetta turned out.
 They were very tasty and pretty.
 Ro-Jiro who is a fan of Italian food said that they were really good and he would love to have more of it.
 I am glad to oblige as these are so simple to put together.